Dol massacre: Shootings

+Driving away from the scene, Martel remained in Dol-de-Bretagne and headed to an assisted living facility, which he frequently visited for lunch meals.
+He entered the kitchen and shot at the present cook, Mrs. Lozac'h.
+She was in the process of turning her head to tell Martel that they were not open yet, due to which she was grazed in the head.
+Martel told Lozac'h "I will come back later" before leaving and returning to the town centre, wher he stepped into the doctor's office of his personal physician, Dr Launay.
+Through the waiting room, he opened the door to the office of another doctor, Michel Lhommelet, who was in the process of examining a child patient.
+Lhommelet was killed on the spot with four gunshots to the back.
+He next stopped at the sports hall, where he entered the office of the manager, Mrs Le Maréchal; and shot her dead.
+Martel then drove back to Baguer-Morvan, encountering his father who had just arrived at his house.
+Martel killed him by shooting him several times.
+During this time, authorities in Dol-de-Bretagne were alerted to shootings in several locations, leading to a town-wide shutdown, with businesses closing and schools being put on lockdown.
+Gendarmerie subsequently began their search for the perpetrator.

-Martel made his way to Rocher-Aoustin, near Combourg, where he killed another uncle, Joseph Weber, with a shot from his rifle.
-In La Chapelle-aux-Filtzméens, Martel shot at the brothers Jean and Eugène Chaussonnière, killing the former and seriously wounding the latter.
-In Saint-Domineuc, Pierre Bourtourault was shot dead when gathering hay at the roadside.
-In Quebriac, Martel killed 33-year-old Danièle Pomard, whose body was found at 13:35 by garbage collectors.
+Martel drove south to Rocher-Aoustin, near Combourg, where he killed another uncle, Joseph Weber, with a single gunshot.
+In La Chapelle-aux-Filtzméens, Martel shot and killed Jean Chaussonnière, a tourist from Saint-Pierre-du-Regard, also injuring his older brother Eugène.
+In Saint-Domineuc, Pierre Bourtourault was shot dead while gathering hay at the roadside.
+In Quebriac, Martel killed 33-year-old Danièle Pomard, who was leaving a friend's house where she had dropped off her two children.
+Her body was found at 13:35 by garbage collectors.

 Near Trévérien, Martel shot and wounded 29-year-old André Rehault on his tractor.
-He was eventually spotted by a police helicopter and drove into Cotes-du-Nord.
-On his way, Martel wounded 34-year-old Daniel Lebreton, who was eating lunch in his truck near Saint-Judoce, and 40-year-old Bernard Prechoux in Saint-Juvat.
-Martel afterwards fired at three other persons before finally being stopped by police in Saint-André-des-Eaux at around 14:00.
+He was eventually spotted by a police helicopter and drove into Côtes-du-Nord.
+On the way, Martel wounded 34-year-old Daniel Lebreton, who was eating lunch in outside his truck near Saint-Judoce, and 40-year-old Bernard Prechoux in Saint-Juvat.
+Martel also fired at two other adults and a child, but missed.
+He was apprehended at around 14:00 in Saint-André-des-Eaux by a Dinan Police unit in Saint-André-des-Eaux.
 He stepped out of his car, hands raised and yelling: "Don't shoot!
 I am sick!" ("Ne tirez pas!
 Je suis malade!") and was arrested.

-Being asked about the reason for the shooting, Martel explained that at first he had business with his family and a few others, but upon realizing that it was easy to shoot people, he simply continued. ("Au début, je n'avais affaire qu'à ma famille et à quelques autres personnes...
-Après, j'ai réalisé que c'était facile de tirer.
-Alors, j'ai continué.")